roobscoob/among-us-protocol/05_innernetobject_types/10_customnetworktransform.md

 The `CustomNetworkTransform` object is spawned for each player that joins a game lobby and despawned at the end of the game.
 It is responsible for a player's movement.
 It has two sibling objects: the [`PlayerControl`](04_playercontrol.md) and [`PlayerPhysics`](09_playerphysics.md) objects.

+> **Note**: The position on a `CustomNetworkTransform`, which is used when getting and setting a player's position in-game, is at the center of the character sprite.
+A player's true position, which is used for sound occlusion and physics calculations, is at `position - 0.3636f`.

 ### Serialize

 When the `CustomNetworkTransform` object is being spawned, as well as when it is sending data (via [`0x01` Data](../03_gamedata_and_gamedatato_message_types/01_data.md)), the game writes the information in the table below.